Self (?) Control

 “For it is [not your strength, but it is God who is effectively at work in you, both to will and to work [that is, strengthening, energizing, and creating in you the longing and the ability to fulfill your purpose] for His good pleasure.”
 Philippians 2:13 AMP

-When we know we should, we need to do something but honestly just don’t want to, we ask the Lord to give us the will to do so.
-This amazing scripture assures us we can start where we are at with God when we don’t want to make the changes to which He has led us.
-This is different that the desperate desire to have moderation or temperance in all things but being unable to conquor it.
-How wonderful to be reminded that in all things we can be honest before our God in admitting that yes, we know what His perfect will is but we just don’t want to do it!
+When we know we should do something but honestly just don’t want to, we ask the Lord to give us the will to do so.
+This amazing scripture assures us we can start where we are with God when we don’t want to make the changes that He has led us.
+This is different from the desperate desire to have moderation or temperance in all things, but being unable to conquer it.
+How wonderful to be reminded that in all things we can be honest before our God in admitting that yes, we know what His perfect will is, but we just don’t want to do it!

-Isn’t this a key to parenting, to teach children that they will not get whatever they want and, furthermore, do not need everything they want.
-Father God is the best parent and may lead us in many ways to conquor our struggling flesh.
+Isn’t this a key to parenting, to teach children that they will not get whatever they want and do not need everything they want?
+Father God is the best parent and may lead us in many ways to conquer our struggling flesh.
 We can learn to submit our will to His, to have faith in looking to Him in all things, whether minor or major.
-He is our life, making us conquerors over every sin that does so easily beset us.
+He is our life, making us conquerors over every sin that so easily besets us.

 As we walk with the Lord through the years of our lives, as we follow Him to know Him as our purpose, He continually strips unprofitable desires from our hearts.
 He replaces our desires with His desires that bring Life to us.
 This is that new heart He has promised.
 When we become willing, He writes His nature upon ours.
 His nature, His mind, will, and emotions with all the five senses of our spiritual man, grow and come into being.